RazviOverflow/razvioverflow.github.io/_ctfwriteups/NAHAMCONCTF2020/index.md

   <img src="/images/CTF/NAHAMCONCTF2020/ugcc3.png"/>
 </p>

-Inspecting the cookies of the site we spot that there is a cookie named `user` whose value, when trying to log in as abcd, is nopq. nopq is the abcd ciphered with a caesar cipher with shift value 13, aka ROT13.
+Inspecting the cookies of the site we spot that there is a cookie named `user` whose value, when trying to log in as abcd, is nopq. nopq is "abcd" ciphered with a caesar cipher with shift value 13, aka ROT13.

 <p align="center">
   <img src="/images/CTF/NAHAMCONCTF2020/ugcc4.png"/>